 5. Inundation

-Inundation refers to the prolonged exposure of land to excessive water, leading to on farmland.
+Inundation refers to prolonged waterlogging where farmland remains submerged for many hours or days, causing crop suffocation and complete failure.
 This can occur due to floods or heavy rainfall that overwhelms the land’s drainage capacity.
 Inundation can cause crops to drown, leading to reduced growth or complete crop failure.
 Kshema’s crop insurance policies cover losses due to inundation, ensuring farmers have the requisite protection if their crops are ruined due to excessive water exposure.

 6. Earthquake